Emsa001/ft_react/README.md

 }
 ```

-`useLocalStorage` is built on top of the `useStatic`, so the value persists between after unmounts and changes will rerender all subscribed components.
+`useLocalStorage` is built on top of the `useStatic`, so the value persists after unmounts and changes will rerender all subscribed components.

 ## Installation